 Typically, teens pay higher rates for car insurance through their early 20s, with small decreases in premiums until they hit 25.
 The most expensive coverage year is typically for 16-year-old drivers, which is why it may be worth considering waiting to start car insurance for a teen until after the age of 17.

-When it comes to which company is offering the cheapest monthly car insurance for teens in 2024, Auto-Owners top the list with a full coverage premium of $312 — $181 cheaper than the national average of $493.
+When it comes to which company is offering the cheapest monthly car insurance for teens, Auto-Owners top the list with a full coverage premium of $312 — $181 cheaper than the national average of $493.
 USAA, Travelers and Geico are also comparably affordable rates for teens.

 Cheapest monthly rates for teens, by company